TryGhost/Ghost/.github/CONTRIBUTING.md

 <a name="documentation"></a>
 ### Documentation

-Ghost's developer documentation can be found at [docs.ghost.org](http://docs.ghost.org).
+Ghost's developer documentation can be found at [docs.ghost.org](http://docs.ghost.org/v0.11.9).
 These docs are written and hosted on [readme.io](https://readme.io/) which has a suggested edits feature through which you can submit updates.
 If you'd like to get more involved than just making amendments, [email support](mailto:support@ghost.org) and let us know :)

-<a name="translation"></a>
-### Translation

-Full documentation on contributing translations can be found at <http://docs.ghost.org/translations>

 <a name="core"></a>
-## Working on Ghost Core
+## Working on Ghost Core LTS

 Please follow our guide here [Working with Ghost](https://docs.ghost.org/v0.11.9/docs/working-with-ghost).